NativeScript/docs-v7/ApiReference/ui/core/view/View.md

  - **scaleY** - _Number_.
   Gets or sets the scaleY affine transform of the view.
  - **originX** - _Number_.
   Gets or sets the X component of the origin point around which the view will be transformed.
-The default value is 0.5 representing the center of the view.
+The deafault value is 0.5 representing the center of the view.
  - **originY** - _Number_.
   Gets or sets the Y component of the origin point around which the view will be transformed.
-The default value is 0.5 representing the center of the view.
+The deafault value is 0.5 representing the center of the view.
  - **rotate** - _Number_.
   Gets or sets the rotate affine transform of the view.
  - **isEnabled** - _Boolean_.